 DR. Alia Loves...

-- I love travelling!
-I took a 3-month sabbatical in 2018 and spent it travelling in South-East Asia and Australia.
+- Travel has always been a passion and I am a self-confessed explorer.
+I took a 3-month sabbatical and spent it travelling in South-East Asia and Australia.
 Highlights were Bangkok and Melbourne.
+My medical elective was spent working in Women’s health in Grenada, and I took the opportunity to visit some other Caribbean destinations along the way.

-- Reading is a life-long passion and I am a self-confessed bookworm.
+- Reading is one of my relaxing activities and I am a proud bookworm.
 I always have a new book waiting to be read.
+My favourite time to spend with a book is half an hour before bed.
+It cleanses my mind from the day and prepares me for sleep.

 Why I Wanted To Be A Dermatologist